OUR NEXT MEETING

 It seems that everyone who does use these services, does so in a different way.
 The May meeting will explore some of the ways these services are used, and, perhaps, offer some suggestions on how to safely use them.

-Odds and Ends of Computer and Technology News—April 2015
+Odds and Ends of Computer and Technology News—May 2015

 ASK YOUR QUESTION